luqven/gh-stack/README.md

 # Same as above, but for the specified repository.
 $ gh-stack annotate 'stack-identifier' -r '<some/repo>'

+# Same as above, but with a custom title prefix.
+$ gh-stack annotate 'stack-identifier' -r '<some/repo>' --prefix '#'

 # Same as above, but precede the markdown table with the
 # contents of `filename.txt`.
 $ gh-stack annotate 'stack-identifier' -p filename.txt